What is Domain Rating (DR) in SEO?

 How to improve your Domain Rating

-- • Quality directories — Listing in trusted directories like WebProjectList that have a solid DR.
+- • Quality directories - Listing in curated, relevant directories like WebProjectList that have a solid DR and real editorial standards.

-- • Guest posting — Publishing useful content on relevant sites in exchange for a backlink.
+- • Guest posting - Publishing useful articles on respected sites in your niche in exchange for a contextual followed backlink.

 Frequently asked questions

-Domain Rating (DR) is a metric developed by Ahrefs.
-It scores the strength of a domain's backlink profile on a scale from 0 to 100.
-Other tools use similar concepts, such as Moz's Domain Authority (DA).
+Domain Rating (DR) is a proprietary metric developed by Ahrefs.
+It estimates the relative strength of a domain's backlink profile on a logarithmic scale from 0 to 100.
+Other SEO tools offer similar scores, such as Moz's Domain Authority (DA) or Semrush's Authority Score.

-No. DR is a third-party metric from Ahrefs, not a Google metric.
-Google has its own signals for authority.
-DR is useful for SEOs to compare sites and prioritize where to get backlinks.
+No. DR is a third-party metric from Ahrefs, not a Google ranking factor.
+Google uses its own signals to evaluate authority and relevance.
+DR is useful for SEOs to compare domains and prioritize link-building opportunities.

 Get a backlink from our directory